 Developmental editing takes a look at the book as a whole and the big picture it is trying to convey to the audience.
 In fiction, this type of editing focuses on pivotal story elements and helps address plot holes, character development, dialogue, pacing, and phrasing that may inhibit the audience from understanding the story.
 In nonfiction, developmental editing addresses issues such as structure and organization, content, tone, clarity of message, and appropriateness for the intended audience.
 This type of editing can change your relationship with your manuscript and often leads to several rounds of revision.

-During the developmental edit, we will do a deep read of your manuscript, editing for substantive, “big picture” issues like macro- and micro-structures, depth and effectiveness of arguments, style, special elements such as exercises, how well it’s delivering on its promise to the reader, clarity of audience, etc. Most of our feedback will be in the form of suggested changes in the text and comments probing you to clarify or deepen certain points.
-We will not rewrite anything (unless we’ve already discussed a ghostwriting aspect to our role), though we may offer edits to the writing—all edits will be done in Word track changes, so they will be yours to accept or reject.
+During the developmental edit, we will do a deep read of your manuscript, editing for substantive, “big picture” issues like macro- and micro-structures, depth and effectiveness of arguments, style, how well it’s delivering on its promise to the reader, clarity of audience, etc. Most of our feedback will be in the form of suggested changes in the text and comments probing you to clarify or deepen certain points.
+We will not rewrite anything (unless we’ve already discussed a ghostwriting or line editing aspect to our role), though we may offer edits to the writing—all edits will be done in Word track changes, so they will be yours to accept or reject.

 The way we usually like to work is to use this time to dive deep into the manuscript, delivering you a complete document at the end containing all our suggestions and queries.
 We find this works much better than querying you as we go, as editing is most often a non-linear process and it’s important to work with the book as a whole rather than piece by piece.
 Note that while we may do some editing on the writing itself, it won’t be until the copyedit round that we will do what you can think of as the technical or mechanical editing to ensure the manuscript is following all the rules of grammar, spelling, capitalization, syntax, etc.